itsthebrandonc/SimpsonsStreamer_ChromeExt/README.md

 - Visual indicator that syncing is in progress.
 - Add debug info to popup to determine start date needed for specific episodes
 - Test triggering movie
+- Account for 45-ish seconds of credits
+- Fix Time API spamming and end of episodes getting stuck in a loop (potentially while waiting for first Time API trigger to correct times)

 ---
 ## Changelog